lidiacommerce/documentation/lidia-identity/usage/users.md

 {% endapi-method-summary %}

 {% api-method-description %}
-This endpoint allows you to update users.
+This endpoint allows you to create users.
 {% endapi-method-description %}

 {% api-method-spec %}